emlid/navio2-docs/docs/navio-ardupilot/installation-and-running.md

 #### Running ArduPilot

-If you run Ardupilot for the first time you should make some preparations.
+If you run ArduPilot for the first time you should make some preparations.
-First you need to edit `ardupilot.service` file, where you choose APM for your vehicle type.
+First you need to edit `ardupilot.service` file, where you choose ArduPilot for your vehicle type.

 Open the file: